buuug7/notes/road-map/frontend/css/css-basic.md

 #### line-height inheritance

-because the `line-height` property is inheritanced by the child elements,it will remain consistent no matter what `font-size` is subsequently applied.
+because the `line-height` property is inherited by the child elements, it will remain consistent no matter what `font-size` is subsequently applied.

 ```css
 body {